5j9/iranholidays/README.rst

 **Warning:** For Islamic holidays, like Eid al-Fitr, the calculation may be off by a day or two since those events depend on seeing the moon by naked eye and cannot be predicted by computers.

+This repository was archived in favour of https://github.com/5j9/timeir .

 Usage
 -----